 Dr. Anna Faul

-University of Louisville Trager Institute
+Professor, Executive Director of the Trager Institute

 In order to ensure health equity for all people, we must value people equally and address avoidable inequalities by assuring the conditions for optimal health.